-The more hands-off approach is to reach out to your host directly via chat, email, or phone, and simply ask to update.
-In most cases, your provider will take care of this for you, or add an upgrade option to your hosting control panel along with instructions.
+The more hands-off approach is to contact your host directly via chat, email, or phone and ask for an update.
+In most cases, your provider will take care of this for you or add an upgrade option to your hosting control panel along with instructions.
 In some cases, your host might offer an automated upgrading service.

 Update PHP Manually

-If you’d rather try to make the update yourself, you’ll need access to a hosting control panel.
+If you’d instead like to try to make the update yourself, you’ll need access to a hosting control panel.
 While control panels differ across providers, one of the most common is cPanel.

 To make the switch, navigate to the Software/Service tab and search for a PHP option.
 Then, click Select PHP Version.
 You’ll see this screen:

-If you get stuck, check your provider’s documentation or help resources, and reach out to support if you need to.
+If you get stuck, check your provider’s documentation or help resources, and contact support if needed.

 5. Check your updated site.

-Give your host at least 30 minutes for the PHP to fully update.
-Then, make sure your WordPress site still works by viewing all your pages and testing your plugins one-by-one.
+Give your host at least 30 minutes for the PHP to update fully.
+Then, ensure your WordPress site works by viewing all your pages and testing your plugins individually.

 And with that, you’re all set.
-PHP 8 will bring your site many benefits over previous iterations.
-Sit back and enjoy the increased performance, enhanced functionality, tighter security, and happier visitors.
+PHP 8.1 will bring your site many benefits over previous iterations.
+So sit back and enjoy increased performance, enhanced functionality, tighter security, and happier visitors.

 Keep your site healthy by updating PHP.

-It may seem trivial to newer site owners, but the quality of your back-end code has a big effect on your site’s user experience, especially when it comes to loading times, security, and compatibility with themes and plugins.
+It may seem trivial to newer site owners, but the quality of your back-end code has a significant effect on your site’s user experience, especially regarding loading times, security, and compatibility with themes and plugins.